JonathanC13/Exercise-Routines/server/test-cases.md

                 message: Id not found: 679fd498dca2129f77c3f99!
             }

-    *Status*: todo
+    *Status*: Pass

 - Test 2: accountExerciseId that does not exist.
     *Description*:
-        In the request URL, provide a :accountExerciseId that is valid length but does not exist in the collection 'accountExercises'.
+        In the request URL, provide a :accountExerciseId that is valid length but does not exist in the collection 'accountexercises'.

     *Route params*:
         :accountExerciseId = 679fd498dca2129f77c3f992